Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control

 where $r_k \triangleq -c(\mathbf{s}_k)$ can be treated as the negative cost function in~\eqref{eq:per-step-cost} at $k$.
 Then, by dropping out the time index $k$, the $Q$ function of the maximum average discounted total reward achieving policy $\pi^\star(\cdot)$ satisfies the Bellman equation as

 The optimal stationary and deterministic policy can be written as

-Solving the optimal $Q$ function is the key to find the optimal policy, but is computationally intractable by conventional methods as discussed in Remark~\ref{re:complexity}.
+Solving the optimal $Q$ function is the key to finding the optimal policy, but it is computationally intractable by conventional methods as discussed in Remark~\ref{re:complexity}.
 In contrast, deep Q-learning methods approximate $Q^\star(\mathbf{s, a})$ by a function $Q(\mathbf{s, a};\theta)$ parameterized by a set of neural network parameters, $\theta$, (including both weights and biases), and then learns $\theta$ to minimize the difference between the left- and right-hand sides of~\eqref{eq:bellman}~\cite{sutton2018reinforcement}.
-Deep Q-learning can be easily implemented by the most well-known machine learning framework TensorFlow with experience replay buffer, $\epsilon$-greedy exploration and mini-batch sampling techniques~\cite{TensorFlow}.
-Building on this, the approach for solving problem~\eqref{eq:problem} is given as Algorithm~\ref{algor:1}.
+Deep Q-learning can be easily implemented by the most well-known machine learning framework, TensorFlow, with experience replay buffer, $\epsilon$-greedy exploration and mini-batch sampling techniques~\cite{TensorFlow}.